You are here

 Scheduling of medicines

 The TGA also plays a vital role in the scheduling of medicines in Australia.
-The Schedules are published in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) and may be adopted by state and territory jurisdictions to take legal effect.
+The Schedules are published in the Poisons Standard and may be adopted by state and territory jurisdictions to take legal effect.

 Scheduling of medicinal cannabis products